ruruth/ruruth.github.io/_posts/2020-12-27-Apartment-Data-Web-Scraping.md

 _This is a coursework of Programming for Business Analytics I took this semester.
 The programming language is Python._<br>
 ---------<br>
-I want to get name, address, number of bedrooms and price of each apartment which is listed on the first five pages of the website [https://www.apartmenthomeliving.com/new-york-city-ny?page=](https://www.apartmenthomeliving.com/new-york-city-ny?page=) and use DataFrame to represent a table of data with rows and columns.
+I want to get name, address, number of bedrooms and price of each apartment which is listed on the first four pages of the website [https://www.apartmenthomeliving.com/new-york-city-ny?page=](https://www.apartmenthomeliving.com/new-york-city-ny?page=) and use DataFrame to represent a table of data with rows and columns.
 Then, output as a csv file.<br><br>
 The difference in url of each page is only at the **page=**<br>
 [![url.png]({{site.baseurl}}/images/url.png)]({{site.baseurl}}/images/url.png)<br><br>
 On each page, under `<div id=`**`"property_list"`**`>`, contains all names, addresses, number of bedrooms and prices of each property I want of that page.<br>